Apostolique/Vyne-Language/README.md

 //We end up here after the break.
 ```

-In nested loops, it is possible specify which loop to break out of using labels.
+In nested loops, it is possible to specify which loop to break out of using labels.

 ```csharp
 while :outer condition {